Next.js App Router i18n Middleware Configuration

 3. Static Route Inspection: Validate static route generation by running next build and inspecting the .next/server/app directory structure for locale-prefixed route segments.

-4. Redirect Loop Auditing: Audit Vercel Edge Function logs for ERR_TOO_MANY_REDIRECTS caused by circular rewrite loops in path matcher patterns.
-Ensure the matcher explicitly excludes already-prefixed paths if using rewrite instead of redirect.
+4. Redirect Loop Auditing: Audit Vercel Edge Function logs for ERR_TOO_MANY_REDIRECTS caused by circular redirect loops.
+Ensure the middleware skips paths that already contain a locale prefix.

 5. Library Alignment Check: Cross-check third-party i18n libraries (e.g., next-intl) to ensure dictionary loading, message formatting, and useLocale() hooks align with middleware-resolved locales.